 The history of evolution suggests that all life possesses this same urge for development, for increased adaptability.
 In his ground-breaking 1859 book On the Origin of Species, Charles Darwin showed how evolution happens at the individual level.
 This means evolution is active in all life at all times—including you.

 In the same way that bacteria evolved, the problems in our lives pressure us into developing and adapting.
-The urge to evolve that’s taken us from bacteria to human beings is alive and kicking inside each and every one of us.
+The urge to evolve that took us from bacteria to human beings beats and breathes inside each and every one of us.

 You can consciously harness this power.